Example SJT – ranking

 Below you can find an example of an SJT ranking item.
 In this ranking item format, applicants must choose the three most appropriate responses to a given situation.
 Remember that the responses you select are discrete, and that in this particular item format they should not be considered to be in chronological order – but in the order of appropriateness.
 Note that there is a different item format that requires ranking the order in which the tasks should be undertaken.

-Rank in order the appropriateness of the following actions in response to this situation (1= Most appropriate; 5= Least appropriate).
+Rank in order the importance of the following considerations in the management of this situation (1= Most important; 5= Least important)

 Example SJT – multiple choice

 Below is an example of an SJT multiple choice item.
 Applicants should select the three most appropriate responses to tackle the dilemma in the scenario.
 Remember that these responses should not be viewed in isolation, but in combination.